kubernetes/website/docs/concepts/services-networking/add-entries-to-pod-etc-hosts-with-host-aliases.md

 Adding entries to a Pod's /etc/hosts file provides Pod-level override of hostname resolution when DNS and other options are not applicable.
 In 1.7, users can add these custom entries with the HostAliases field in PodSpec.

-Modification not using HostAliases is not suggested because the file is managed by Kubetlet and can be overwritten on during Pod creation/restart.
+Modification not using HostAliases is not suggested because the file is managed by Kubelet and can be overwritten on during Pod creation/restart.

 ## Default Hosts File Content